jianructose/bibliowander/good_clinic_practice_notes.md

 ## Managing Investigational (Drug) Products According to GCP Requirements

+### For the benefit of the sponsor, where should the final information about the dispensing of an investigational product be recorded?
+- Case report form

 ### According to ICH GCP, the investigator and/or designee is not required to:
 - Give the participant a diary to help with compliance